Most of us are familiar with the famous Greek Physician, Hippocrates, also considered the “father of medicine” who is famous for saying such as:

 - Improvement of circulation which can help to prevent heart disease and stroke

-- An excellent source of antioxidants which can help to avoid early signs of aging
+- An excellent source of antioxidants that can help to avoid early signs of aging

-- Boosts our immune system and shortens the duration of a cold and flu significantly
+- Boosts our immune system and shorten the duration of a cold and flu significantly

-Sounds good to me!
-Many years ago I took a class on how to make natural remedies.
+Many years ago, I took a class on how to make natural remedies.
 There, I learned to make Elderberry Syrup, also known as Sambucol.
-You may have seen those very expensive, tiny little bottles of Sambucol at your local co-op or Wholefoods store.
-This is not exactly how I want to spend my hard earned money.
-But, I have great news for you!
-Making elderberry syrup is not only easy, it’s inexpensive, you know what’s in it, and best of all; the taste is so much better.
+You may have seen those very expensive, tiny little bottles of Sambucol at the Co-op or Wholefoods store.
+I have great news for you!
+Making elderberry syrup is not only easy; it’s inexpensive.
+When you make your own, you can be confident you are only consuming good ingredients and best of all; the taste is even better when it’s homemade.

-After refining the recipe a few times since I like a little more ginger and cinnamon in mine, I have formulated what I think is the perfect recipe for elderberry syrup, and I am super excited to share it with you!
+I prefer more ginger and cinnamon in my elixir to enhance the flavor, so I reformulated the recipe to my liking and I am super excited to share it with you!

 Share this Post